watertap-org/watertap/docs/technical_reference/edb/index.rst

 `JSON Schema <https://json-schema.org>`_.
 Validation using those schemas is built into the API (though it can be disabled).

-To interface with the `IDAES Core Modeling Framework <https://idaes-pse.readthedocs.io/en/stable/user_guide/concepts.html>`_ (IDAES-CMF, which underlies ProteusLib), add components and reactions to a "base" object and fetch the result as a Python `dict`.
+To interface with the `IDAES Core Modeling Framework <https://idaes-pse.readthedocs.io/en/stable/user_guide/concepts.html>`_ (IDAES-CMF, which underlies WaterTAP), add components and reactions to a "base" object and fetch the result as a Python `dict`.
 This result can be used to configure and build IDAES objects (`ParameterBlocks`, `ReactionBlocks`, etc.).
 The API also has methods to construct component and reaction objects from IDAES configurations.